-Currently I have my Associate of the Photographic Society of South Africa (open and macro).
+Currently I have my Fellowship of the Photographic Society of South Africa (open and macro) and serves on their Honors judging panel.
 To date I am also blessed with various awards and publications.

 Winland Smith Rice Awards (Nature’s Best Photography)

 At some stage I was going through a very rough patch in my life.
 We were with family in Johannesburg and it was winter: cold, dry and everything was dead.
 One morning I was praying to God, begging Him to just show His love to me.
 My camera was next to me and as an after-thought I added that God can give me a winning image as well!
 (Yes, cheeky!).
 I got up and God directed me to a white stinkwood tree with all the fallen leaves around it.
 As I started to pick up one of the leaves, God prompted me to pick up a specific one about a meter away.
 I stood in amazement when I turned the leaf around.
 The message God gave me: you are in My hand!!

 I have entered this image in many competitions, but it never did well.
 Ironically people love this image and it did lead to many opportunities to witness.
 It however wasn’t that “winning” image God promised me…

 Four years later I was asking God whether He is going to keep His word, since it is important to me at this stage.
 I asked Him to just show me again that He keeps His word and personal promises… Yes, God does keep His promises!
 His timing is not our timing (luckily!), but He doesn’t go back on His word!

 I received an e-mail stating that this image received a “Highly Honoured” award in one of the prestige international photographic competitions!
 Out of 20 000 images….

 Veolia Wildlife Photographer of the Year